Thesis supervisor : Mohammed KOUBITI

 Phone : +33 (0)4 13 94 64 47

-Subject description: Artificial intelligence tools are taking an important place in plasma science [1] and particularly in plasma physics [2-4].
-However, the integration of machine learning in the field of plasma spectroscopy is not well-developed despite some publications like those concerning 2D beam emission spectroscopy in the DIII-D tokamak for real-time inference of plasma dynamics [5], or neutral helium emission in linear plasma devices to predict plasma parameters using a support vector regression model (SVM) algorithm instead of the standard line ratio technique relying on collisional-radiative modelling [6-7], or a more recent work on the Balmer-b line (Hb /Db) in the WEST tokamak [8].
+Subject description : Artificial intelligence tools are taking an important place in plasma science [1] and particularly in plasma physics [2-3].
+Concerning plasma spectroscopy, several applications of machine-learning can be found including 2D beam emission spectroscopy in the DIII-D tokamak for real-time inference of plasma dynamics [4], neutral helium emission in linear plasma devices to predict plasma parameters using a support vector regression model (SVM) algorithm [5], or a more recent work on the Balmer-β line (Hβ /Dβ) in the WEST tokamak [6].

 As non-invasive method, emission spectroscopy is widely used for diagnostics of magnetic fusion plasmas.
 Several parameters are diagnosed, e.g, the densities and temperatures of the electrons and main plasma ions, the impurity densities, and the temperatures and concentrations of the hydrogen isotope neutrals.
-Concerning the hydrogen isotopes, the knowledge of the isotopic ratio D/(D+T) is of great importance since tritium inventory is mandatory in magnetic fusion devices operated with DT mixtures for obvious safety reasons.
-To infer the hydrogen isotopic ratio, we have built a predictive model based on the application of Dense Neural Network (DNN) algorithms to theoretical Balmer Ha/Da line spectra generated for neutral temperatures and magnetic field strengths typical of tokamak edge plasmas [9-10].
+Concerning hydrogen isotopes, the knowledge of the isotopic ratio D/(D+T) is of great importance since tritium inventory is mandatory in magnetic fusion devices operated with DT mixtures for obvious safety reasons.
+To infer the hydrogen isotopic ratio, we have built a predictive model based on the application of 1D Convolutional Neural Networks (1D-CNN) algorithms to theoretical Balmer Hα/Dα line spectra generated for neutral temperatures and magnetic field strengths typical of tokamak edge plasmas composed of HD mixtures [7].

 References